The Patriarchy (professional wrestling): Cage's AEW World Championship pursuit and expulsion (2024–2025)

-The Matriachy (2025–present)
+The Matriachy (2025–2026)

-On the July 16 episode of Dynamite, Nick, Mother Wayne, and Sabian rebranded The Patriachy as The Matriachy.
+On the July 16 episode of Dynamite, Nick, Mother Wayne, and Sabian rebranded The Patriarchy as The Matriachy.
 On the August 20 episode of Dynamite, Killswitch returned and was revealed as the replacement partner for Kip Sabian against Adam Copeland and Christian Cage at Forbidden Door, filling in for the injured Nick Wayne.
 On August 24 at Forbidden Door, Killswitch and Sabian were defeated by Copeland and Cage.
 On September 17 at September to Remember, Killswitch left The Matriachy after walking out on Sabian during their match against JetSpeed.

+Wayne returned from injury on the February 26, 2026 episode of Ring of Honor Wrestling, defeating Lucas Riley.
+On May 9 (airing May 14) at ROH Supercard Showdown, Wayne lost his title to AR Fox.
+After returning from competing in New Japan Pro-Wrestling's Best of the Super Juniors tournament in July 2026, Wayne began appearing as a singles wrestler without his mother and Kip Sabian, quietly disbanding the Matriachy.